Kartaverse/VonkUltra/docs/mograph-array.md

 - Randomseed
 - Matrix Multiply

-Tip: A Vonk vMatrix transform can be applied to an array when the "Operation" control is set to "Matrix Multiply", and the "Input Number" set to "Use Array".
+Tip: A Vonk vMatrix transform can be applied to an array when the "Operation" control is set to "Matrix Multiply", and the "Input Number" is set to "Use Array".
 The ideal vMatrix node to use for this application is the "vMatrixCreateTRS" node that combines translation, rotation, and scale.

 Example Node Connections: